 1) It Helps to Meet Privacy Rights’ Act Requirements

 There are government laws and regulations governing the privacy policies and securities of companies.
 For example, The California Privacy Rights Act (CPRA) is a government body aiming to protect the privacy of California residents.
+You can start your own business by getting a california llc.
 The act makes it illegal for businesses to collect, sell, or use personal information without the consent of the individual.

 Businesses are advised to implement a data governance program that includes regular reviews of their data collection and usage practices.
 They are also required to develop clear and concise privacy policies that explain how personal information will be used.